Jenin: Late Bronze Age

-Tell Jenin, believed to constitute the original settlement core of the city, is located at the center of what is today Jenin's business district.
-The tell is also known as Tell el-Nawar, a term derived from the Arabic word for "gypsies," due to former nomadic encampments in this site.
-The earliest settlement at the tell dates to the late Neolithic and the early Chalcolithic.
-In the early 20th century, the tell was occupied by a modern cemetery and a threshing floor.

-Bronze Age
+Late Bronze II

 Jenin has been identified as the place Gina or Ginah mentioned in the Amarna letters from the 14th century BCE.
 At the time, it was a vassal state of the New Kingdom of Egypt.
 The people of Gina managed to kill the warlord Labaya during the reign of Pharaoh Akhenaten.

 Iron Age

-Jenin is identical to Ein-Ganim, which the Hebrew Bible describes as a Levite city belonging to the Israelite Tribe of Issachar.
+Jenin is identical to Ein-Ganim, which the Hebrew Bible describes as a Levite city belonging to the Israelite tribe of Issachar.
 It has also been associated with Beth-Haggan, mentioned in 2 Kings in connection with Ahaziah's flight from Jehu, before he is wounded at Ibleam and later dies in Megiddo.
 The Book of Judith renders its name as Gini.

 Roman and Byzantine periods

 Josephus, a Roman-Jewish historian of the 1st-century CE, mentions Ginae as being in the great plain, on the northern border of Samaria.
 During the Roman period, Ginae was settled exclusively by Samaritans.
 The people of Galilee were disposed to pass through their city during the annual pilgrimages to Jerusalem.
 In 51 CE, a Galilean Jew was killed in Ginae by hostile Samaritans while en route to Jerusalem to celebrate Sukkot.
 With Roman procurator Cumanus failing to respond, Jewish Zealots led by Elazar the Son of Deinaeus (Ben Dinai) sought vengeance, and several Samaritan villages in Aqrabatene were destroyed.

 Biblical commentator F. W. Farrar raised the possibility that this Samaritan village, "the first village at which [a traveler taking the road from Galilee to Judea over Mount Tabor] would arrive", was the one which rejected the disciples of Jesus in Luke's Gospel at the point where Jesus and his followers begin his journey towards Jerusalem.

-Ceramics dating from the Byzantine era have been found here.
+Ceramics dating from the Byzantine period have been found here.
 There is no mention of Jenin in the reports of the Muslim conquest of the Levant from the Byzantines, which, according to the historian Moshe Sharon, "is not surprising, since it was a small place of minor importance".